kuro-shiv/AMRR-TechSols/README.md

 ---

-📦 How to Run Locally
+## 📦 How to Run Locally

 1. Clone the repository:
----
+2.
 git clone https://github.com/kuro-shiv/AMRR-TechSols.git
 cd AMRR-TechSols
----

 2. If it's a static project (HTML/CSS/JS only):
 Open index.html (View Items page) or add.html (Add Items page) directly in your browser.
 Or run a local server using Python:

 python -m http.server 8000

 Then visit:

 http://localhost:8000

 3.If using Node.js/Express backend:

-Install dependencies
+*Install dependencies
 npm install

-Start the server:
+*Start the server:
 npm start

-Open your browser and go to:
+*Open your browser and go to:
 http://localhost:3000

 ---
-📜 License
+## 📜 License

 ---